uswds/uswds-site/pages/patterns/create-a-profile/address.md

 <b>People without fixed addresses.</b> Some people do not have fixed addresses.

 ### What to use
 <b>Physical vs. mailing address.</b> If you do need an address, determine if you need a physical address or a mailing address, or both.
 Physical addresses are most important for determining benefits eligibility or for disaster response.
-Mailing addresses are important f
+Mailing addresses are important for correspondence.

 <b>Both physical and mailing address.</b> If you need both the physical and mailing address, consider providing a checkbox for “same as physical address” to auto-populate the mailing address.